jamesnghiem/Git-Clone/README.md

 FileIO contains functions that serialize/deserialize input files.
 Repo.java is where all the action happens (code for git commands, helper methods, etc, etc)..

-I created this project in Summer 2017 as part of a Data Structures course at UC Berkeley.
+I created this project with Edward Sa, Leon Kwak, Dahyun Kim, and Jiwhan Bae in Summer 2017 as part of a Data Structures course at UC Berkeley.